khazarAhmadi/khazarAhmadi.github.io/_pages/about.md

 ---
 I am a neuroscientist interested in higher-order cognitive functions in health and disease.
 In particular, I study visual perception, memory systems and age-related cognitive decline.
 My research uses an integrative approach by combining behavioral tasks with multimodal neuroimaging and computational models to better understand the neural underpinnings of human cognition.

-I obtained my PhD in psychology at Otto-von-Guericke University Magdeburg and completed my first postdoctoral training in Clinical Memory Research Unit at Lund University.
-Currently, I am a postdoc in the Department of Neuropsychology at Ruhr University Bochum.
+I obtained my PhD in psychology at Otto-von-Guericke University Magdeburg (Germany) and completed my first postdoctoral training in Clinical Memory Research Unit at Lund University, Sweden.
+Currently, I am a postdoc in the Department of Neuropsychology at Ruhr University Bochum, Germany.

 <figure style="text-align: center;">
   <img src="/images/HippocampalMoon.png" alt="Description" style="width:100%; max-width:1200px; height:auto;" />